theDavidCoen/LightningNFC/README.md

-# LightningNFCRing
+# LightningNFC
-## Lightning Network related projects with a NFC ring ##
+## Lightning Network related projects with a NFC tag (ring, card...) ##
 A list of projects.
 Some of them are really basic and easy to reproduce.

-### Receive payments with a NFC ring and a Lightning Wallet ###
+### Receive payments with a NFC tag and a Lightning Wallet ###
 A very simple project.
-You will be able to receive payments via Lightning Network using your NFC ring.
+You will be able to receive payments via Lightning Network using your NFC tag.
 You will not need to open your app to receive the payments.

 You need:
-1. A low cost NFC ring (search on Amazon or Aliexpress)
+1. A low cost NFC tag, such as a ring or a card (search on Amazon or Aliexpress)
 2. An Android device
 3. NFC Tools app (https://play.google.com/store/apps/details?id=com.wakdev.wdnfc&hl=it&gl=US)
 4. A Lightning Wallet able to handle LNURL-pay and [Lightning Address](https://lightningaddress.com/), such as [Breez Wallet](https://breez.technology/) or [Zeus](https://zeusln.app/).
 You can also try with other wallets, I haven't yet.